BKokay/test-vault/0-inbox/Master TODO list.md

 - [ ] add Open API spec to fuel-saver-api
 - [ ] organize this vault
 - [ ] add all basics to anki
+- [ ] Figure out how to bullet journal with Obsidian
 ## This month:

 ### This quarter: